 Torah is a Hebrew word that means “teaching.”

-The Tanakh contains the Written Torah as the Five Books of Moses: Genesis, Exodus, Leviticus, Numbers, and Deuteronomy, which begin and anchor the Jewish Canon of Sacred Scripture.
-Jews use Torah to refer to the Written Torah only, or to the Written Torah and the Oral Torah taken together.
+The Tanakh contains the Written Law as the Five Books of Moses: Genesis, Exodus, Leviticus, Numbers, and Deuteronomy, which begin and anchor the Jewish Canon of Sacred Scripture.
+Jews use Torah to refer to the Written Law only, or to the Written Law and the Oral Law taken together.

 Some Jews speak simply of “Torah,” as in, “Torah says.”
 However, Hebrew always uses the definite article, ha-torah, “the” Torah, even when saying be-sefer ha-torah, “in the book of the Torah.”
 Emphasis on the definite article elevates the Torah of Moses above lesser teachings.

-Jewish tradition is that Moses received the Oral Torah and the Written Torah on Mt.
+Jewish tradition is that Moses received the Written Law and the Oral Law on Mt.
 Sinai.
 There is also an ancient tradition that the Torah existed in heaven even before the world was created.
 Catholic tradition holds that God foreknew everything even before he created the universe and in that sense supports the Jewish tradition.

 A Summary of the Torah